-The projected values of f-NO2 are based on the fleet turnover and traffic growth assumptions in the NAEI's latest road transport emission projections (Base 2011).
+The projected values of f-NO2 are based on the fleet turnover and traffic growth assumptions in the NAEI's latest road transport emission projections (Base 2013).

-Fleet turnover is calculated from assumed survival rates of vehicles in the fleet derived from historic licensing data and estimates of projected new vehicle sales including advice from DfT in December 2011 on future sales of diesel car vehicles.
-Projections are from a 2010 base year taking into account the current economic downturn and the introduction of new vehicles up to Euro 6/VI standards.
+Fleet turnover is calculated from assumed survival rates of vehicles in the fleet derived from historic licensing data and estimates of projected new vehicle sales including more recent advice from DfT in February 2013 on future sales of diesel car vehicles, revisions to DfT's traffic projections (January 2013) and new fleet projections data for London based on information from TfL.
+A slower growth in new diesel car sales is now assumed compared with the March 2012 version of these factors.
+Projections are from a 2011 base year taking into account the current economic downturn and the introduction of new vehicles up to Euro 6/VI standards.

-Evidence is used from DfT's Automatic Number Plate Recognition data (2007-2010) on how the age and fuel mix of vehicles on different types of roads vary across the country.
+Evidence is used from DfT's Automatic Number Plate Recognition data (2007-2011) on how the age and fuel mix of vehicles on different types of roads vary across the country.

-Traffic growth assumptions come from DfT's Road Transport Forecasts (RTF 2011) for Great Britain (GB) projected to 2030.
+Traffic growth assumptions come from DfT's Road Transport Forecasts (RS2013) for Great Britain (GB) projected to 2030.
 The central forecast scenario is used.